Here is a small question for you- ‘What differentiates companies like Amazon, Zappos, or Disney from the rest?”

 Employees are your first customers and you need to ensure they are well-prepared for all the challenges that come their way.
 Trained and motivated employees will go the extra mile to keep your customers happy, loyal, and delighted.

-Create department-specific training programs to allow employees to hone their skills and gain knowledge.
+Create department-specific training programs to allow employee training to hone their skills and gain knowledge.
 Don’t forget to train your customer-facing employees on soft skills such as active listening, empathy, patience, etc.

 In addition to training your employees, it is important to equip them with all the tools they need to build customer relations.
 The right CRM and analytics tools will allow them to store customer information in a central place, collaborate with other members or teams, and interact with customers with relevant context.